 Chatfuel, Botsify, Sequel, and Hubspot Free Chatbot Software are popular platforms for this.

 And when it comes to NLP, Dialogflow, Microsoft Language Understanding Intelligent Service (LUIS), Wit.ai & SAP Conversational UI, and IBM Watson Assistant all work brilliantly.

 But regardless of what platform you decide to go with, you can use these actionable tips to add a chatbot to the website with an efficient, conversational UI.

 Visual Appeal Is Not a Priority

-When designing conversational interfaces, it can be tempting to focus too much on the visual aspect.
+When designing conversational interfaces, focusing too much on the visual aspect can be tempting.

-However, the way the bot looks has no real value for neither the company nor the users.
+However, how the bot looks has no real value for the company or the users.

 In general, conversational interfaces should be minimalistic, simple, straightforward, and intuitive to serve their purpose.